Burnsedia/burnsedia.github.io/src/content/blog/FOSS-LOVE.md

 ---
-title = "Why I love FOSS"
+title: "Why I love FOSS"
-pubDate: 'Jul 02 2022'
+description: "Just a nerds opinion"
+pubDate: "Jul 08 2022"
-heroImage: '/placeholder-hero.jpg'
+heroImage: "/placeholder-hero.jpg"
 ---

 I love FOSS, "Free and Open Source Software" because of the freedoms it gives me.
 I love to make art and program games and other kinks of creative works.
 For most software in the Creative industry,